DaveBackus/Data_Bootcamp/README.md

 **Suggestions welcome.**  Post them at the "Issues" link to the right (look for the exclamation point in a circle) or email Dave Backus at NYU:  db3@nyu.edu.
 Thanks in advance.

-**Acknowledgements.**
-This was Glenn Okun's idea, so I should probably thank him, although he really should have done this himself.
-I do appreciate his support.
-And I know I should thank Chase Coleman and Spencer Lyon, aka Tom Sargent's Python Team; the three of us put this course together.
-Paul Backus is our go-to advisor on technical issues.
-Sarah Beckett-Hile is rapidly adding to our collection of applications and is proof that English majors can code as well as anyone.
-You may also notice a resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a wonderful Python-based course in dynamic macroeconomic theory.
-We've used a lot of their material, including their approach to documentation.
-We thank them for that, and for their advice and encouragement.

 **Licensing.** We encourage others to use this material and to acknowledge such use.
 Here's [the boilerplate](https://github.com/DaveBackus/Data_Bootcamp/blob/master/LICENSE.md).
 In case you wondered, here's